 If you are not sold on the idea of hourly intervals but still want to give time blocking a try, you might want to consider using this template.

 This blank template gives you more flexibility in creating your daily schedule.
-In the example above, each column represents a category of activities, namely:
+In the example above, each column can represent a category of activities, such as:

 Below the column names, you can list down the tasks to be done in these specific categories.